DataBytes-Organisation/Neo_Dolfin/README.md

 	* Make a directory called .aws via the following command: ```mkdir .aws ```
    	* Move into that directory via: ```cd .aws ```
 	* Create the 'configure' file (with no extension - ie: configure) using notepad, Visual Studio Code or another text editor.
 Make sure the code matches the below, save the file and close the text editor
-* Ensure that your AWS credentials file is in the correct format.
-The format is given below:
 ```
 [default]
 aws_access_key_id=<>